 Don’t forget the Skyway Drive-In!
 While not a theater that puts on live shows, the Skyway has been a staple of all Door County family vacations since 1950.
 Cozy up for a double feature, hit up the snack bar, and watch on as kids play on the playground.
 Check out this family’s night at the theater and see what you can expect.

 A great way to experience the gallery/art culture in Door County with your family is to check out hands-on art studios that create classes designed for you and your family.
-Drop into a Family Art Day at the Peninsula School of Art or see what classes are available at Hands On Art Studio.
+Drop into a Family Art Day at the Peninsula School of Art or stop by and create a variety of projects that are available daily at Hands On Art Studio.

 While on vacation the vast majority would probably not think of a small, local, library as a great place to look for activities for your family.
 However, the Door County Library system offers extensive programming for children and adults alike.
 Visitors can check out story times and matinee movies.